hak5peaks/ESP32-C5-WiFi-Scanner/README.md

 ## NOTICE

-This firmware was written purely as an example, use at your own risk and responsibility, their is no guarantee for support.
+This firmware was written purely as an example, use at your own risk and responsibility, there is no guarantee for support.